 - Interdental brushes to remove plaque between teeth

 Consequences of Not Caring for Dental Implants Properly

 Now that you have been fully equipped to properly care for your dental implants, our doctors want their Chesapeake patients to understand what could happen if you choose not to care for your dental implants as you should.
 If you notice any of the following symptoms, you could be experiencing peri-implantitis, which can lead to dental implant failure:

 If you are experiencing any of these symptoms, be sure to make an appointment to see our doctors as soon as possible.

 Call Our Doctors at Coastal Virginia Oral & Maxillofacial Surgery with Any Questions

-If you have more questions concerning the care of your dental implants, or if you’d like to schedule an initial consultation to learn how this revolutionary tooth-replacement system can change your life for the better, don’t hesitate to call our office in Chesapeake at (757) 547-9725 today!
+If you have more questions concerning the care of your dental implants, or if you’d like to schedule an initial consultation to learn how this revolutionary tooth-replacement system can change your life for the better, don’t hesitate to contact our office in Chesapeake today!